Crazelu/steganograph/README.md

 # steganograph

 ***
-A Dart package for carrying out steganography equipped with encryption for an additional layer of security.

-Embed texts in images and share them encrypted with anyone securely.
-All without altering the RGBA channels of the image.
+steganograph is a purely Dart package which supports hiding mesages and files in images with an option to encrypt embedded data for more security.

 ## Install